RappyTV/labymod4-api-wiki/docs/pages/addon/features/commands.md

 Before you're able to use and test your command in-game, you'll need to register the command by calling  `this.registerCommand(new ExampleCommand());` in your main class.
 You don't need to do anything else, after registering the command and restarting LabyMod you can submit "/notify" or "/alias" in the ingame-chat and your command will be executed.

 ### Subcommands
 You can also add subcommands to your command.
 To do so, you'll need to create a new class that inherits from `SubCommand` and add it to your command by calling `this.withSubCommand(new ExampleSubCommand());` in your command's constructor.
-You can set the sub command's name and aliases the same way you set the command's name with the <a href="#the-super-method">super</a> constructor call.
+You can set the sub command's name and aliases the same way you set the command's name with the [super](#the-super-method) constructor call.

 === ":octicons-file-code-16: ExampleCommand"
     ```java